If someone demanded you give them something of yours or else they’d put you in a cage, you’d probably be pretty upset.

 No one can serve to masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.

 The popular interpretation is that there are certain things Christians are supposed to give to the state and other certain things to God.
-But a careful interpretation of Jesus’ words actually seems to be telling his followers to do the exactly the opposite.
+But a careful interpretation of Jesus’ words actually seems to be telling his followers to do the exact opposite.
 Jesus believed it was his right to rule the entire realm of the physical and the spiritual; human government had no right to either.
 The domain of Christ’s lordship is the entire Earth, and all other rulers work for Satan.

 God is the creator of all things, therefore, all things belong to God.
 Caesar is not God, he is not the creator, therefore, nothing actually belongs to him.
 When you take into consideration those two things, Jesus’ answer seems quite clear: